Frequently Asked Questions

 What is your cancellation policy?

 Appointments must be cancelled within 24 hours prior to the scheduled appointment time.
-The fee for a late cancellation or no-show is $85.00.
+The fee for a late cancellation or no-show is the same cost as one session of therapy.
 Insurance companies do not reimburse for missed appointments.